 Financial aid such as grants and loans can often be used to help pay for study abroad costs.
 Talk with a Cascadia Financial Aid Advisor for more information.
 Get a budget sheet from the Study Abroad Coordinator before your advising appointment to have an accurate estimate of the total cost of studying abroad. (http://www.cascadia.edu/finaid/)

 G.I.
 Bill benefits can often be used to pay for study abroad costs.
 Meet with Cascadia’s VA Certifying Officer for more information. (http://www.cascadia.edu/current/vets.aspx)

-WCCCSA Scholarship: For quarter-long WCCCSA programs, WCCCSA awards one $1,000 scholarship to a program participant.
-Scholarship applications should be submitted with your program application.
+For quarter-long WCCCSA programs, WCCCSA awards two $1,000 scholarships to program

 Rules of the Scholarship: